Hengshui High School: School life

-The school regulations and activities of Hengshui High School are quite unique and have become a significant contributor to the image of the school.

 Curriculum

 Hengshui High School strictly enforces the curriculum for students.
 Students wake up at 5:30 AM every day and start housekeeping before starting running exercises at 5:40 AM on the playground.
 Morning reading starts after the running exercise, and breakfast is served to the students in batches at 6:30 AM.
 Students have early preparations for self-study after breakfast, and then they start class.
 Each class lasts for 40 minutes.
 There are five classes in the morning and an inter-class exercise during the third class.
 Lunch break is from 12:45 PM to 1:45 PM, and after lunch, five classes are held in the afternoon.
-After the afternoon classes, each grade will have dinner, and they watch the news from 6:50 PM to 7:10 PM (under the name of "News 30 Minutes" alluding to the programme's runtime of 30 minutes).
+After the afternoon classes, students will have dinner, and they watch the news from 6:50 PM to 7:10 PM.
 There are three lessons in the evening for self-study, ending at 9:50 PM.
 At 10:10 PM, students are to go to bed.
 The start time of each class and the two minute period before bedtime are both preparation times.
 An "entry status" is required, in which students are expected to follow the school's restrictive rule of conduct.
 For example, two minutes before the class starts, no jokes are to be made, no water is to be consumed, and two minutes before bedtime, students must lie in bed and enter a state of sleep.
 Under the pressure of the Hebei Provincial Department of Education, the schedule of Hengshui High School in 2022 has been adjusted to have waking times set at 6:30 AM and bedtime set at 10:30 PM.
 However, the daily study time of students has not been affected.

 School assignment and exams

-Hengshui High School students are told to "Regard self-study as exams, and regard exams as National Higher Education Entrance Examination".
-The curriculum has a comprehensive test every Sunday, and every month there is a large-scale research exam held with difficulty equivalent to that of the National Higher Education Entrance Examination.
-Both small tests and large-scale tests have students rank and class rank.
+Hengshui High School students are told to "regard self-study as exams, and regard exams as the Gaokao".
+The curriculum has a comprehensive test every Sunday, and every month there is a large-scale research exam held with difficulty equivalent to that of the Gaokao.
+Both small tests and large-scale tests rank students and classes.
 School assignments and examination papers are written by teaching staff.